springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 times, D = sim.summary()
 #
-#imes is a numpy array of times.
+#times is a numpy array of times.
 D is a dict, whose keys are the entries in
 #return_statuses.
 The values are numpy arrays giving the number in that
 #status at the corresponding time.